There are so many toys out there.

 Math is so much easier to learn when it’s taught as a game.
 This game has is actually sixteen different math games in one.
 The cards are really colorful and vividly demonstrate different numbers.
 The games teach basic math, logic, and counting.
 It makes numbers seem not so scary.

 I love these kinds of kits that have book tie-ins.
 The books inspire the kids to try the experiments at home or to just observe the world around them in a different way.
-This particular kit talks about germs.
-What they are, how they spread, and where they live.
-It inspired us to have a great talk about the importance of washing our hands and making sure the doorknobs are clean.
+From ocean study to germs, animal tracks and slime, there’s something for every kid.

 My children feared fractions.
 Not because they didn’t like math, but because they couldn’t imagine what 1/8th looked like.
 We tried using pizza, but there was only so much pizza we could eat.
 (Well, that I could eat, anyway.)
 These fraction towers not only show you what 1/8th looks like, but they can click apart to help kids learn how to add and subtract fractions.
 They are a real must have!